Thursday, January 31, 2013

 Mwangi started contributing to The Standard newspaper on a freelance level before he eventually secured employment at the newspaper, which is the oldest newspaper in Kenya.

-The next few years were productive for Mwangi; he tracked a police crackdown on the unlawful gang, Mungiki, winning his first, and Kenya’s CNN African Photojournalist of the Year Award in 2008.
 In the event, the Mungiki pictures proved to be only a dress rehearsal for the chaos that followed in the aftermath of the disputed Kenyan presidential election, 2007.
 Gang warfare in the slums, as well as their clashes with the police – with innocent Kenyans caught in the crossfire – transformed the impoverished hamlets into rivers of blood.
 Mwangi captured the horrific scenes on film, as well as the pogrom in other restive parts caught in post-poll mayhem.

 The images shocked and troubled the world, from Europe to North America, where leading media houses splashed Mwangi’s images.
 Mwangi’s own newspaper used his images selectively, a form of self-censorship that motivated Mwangi’s next course of action.
-Mwangi has won several awards including the prestigious CNN Multichoice African Journalist Awards for Photography on two occasions.

 The prize Prince Claus Foundation award was delivered to Boniface Mwangi along with 10 other prizewinners in Amsterdam, Netherlands this week.